Lots of people have requested an update on my progress with the raw food diet. This seems like a good time, so here goes…

 I don’t know who’s right, so I’m testing for myself.
 At least I can afford to do this kind of experimenting.
 If you’re on a tight food budget, then most superfoods are probably out of the question, but you may not be missing much.

 I’ve been blending some cacao and spirulina into smoothies and snacking on small quantities of goji berries, but I can’t say I notice any difference in how I feel.
-It may be too soon to tell, but if pushed to make a guess, at this point it feels like I’m putting dollar bills into my Vitamix and probably not gaining much from it.
+It may be too soon to tell, but if pushed to make a guess, at this point it feels like I’m putting dollar bills into my blender and not gaining much from it.

 Eating Raw in Los Angeles